-With qualifying now finished and pools have been formed, let’s take a look at the 2022 World Cup odds and each group’s best bets or potential dark horses heading into this summer.
-All odds are updated as of May 25th with Brazil and France stilled pegged as the favorites.
+With qualifying now finished and pools have been formed, let’s take a look at the 2022 World Cup odds and each group’s best bets or potential dark horses.
+All odds are updated as of November 4 with Brazil and France still pegged as the favorites.
+Excitement is building as the first World Cup matches get underway on November 20.

 Offer Valid for Any Sport

 Before we jump into analyzing each group, let's take a look at the current odds for the betting favorites for the 2022 World Cup.
-The US Men's National Team is currently listed at +11000 to win, which gives them the second-best odds in Group B and the 18th-best odds overall.
-Mexico is listed at +11000 as well but they have a slightly tougher draw with Argentina and Poland in their group.
+The US Men's National Team is currently listed at +12000 to win, which gives them the second-best odds in Group B and the 18th-best odds overall.
+Mexico is listed at +9000 but they have a slightly tougher draw with Argentina and Poland in their group.

 Here are the 10 nations currently listed as the favorites at FanDuel Sportsbook to win the 2022 World Cup: